 What do you mean by "light housekeeping"?

-Our caregivers are happy assist with everyday chores to keep the home tidy, including dishes, laundry, ironing, dusting, bathroom, vacuuming, and changing linens.
+Our caregivers are happy to assist with everyday chores to keep the home tidy, including dishes, laundry, ironing, dusting, bathroom, vacuuming, and changing linens.

 What happens if our loved one goes into the hospital?

 Senior Helpers will be available for you as much or as little as you need us during this stressful and difficult time.
 As soon as you are able, please call our office to let us know the specific situation and estimated length of the hospital stay.
-Often our clients request that their caregivers come to the hospital or rehab facility for more individualize care, companionship, and respite for family members.
+Often our clients request that their caregivers come to the hospital or rehab facility for more individualized care, companionship, and respite for family members.
 We can also assist with the transition back home and make sure our seniors follow the steps recommended by their doctors.

 How quickly can service start?

-Right away.
 Senior Helpers is known for our quick-start home care approach which provides the care you need, when you need it.
 We have helped many new clients and families the same day they have called our office.
 We want to have as much information as possible to create a specialized plan of care for our clients, and a visit to your home is the best way for us to assess the care needs.

 Do I have to sign a contract or keep services for a specified period of time?